-You will find spim and xspim useful for debugging your generated code. xspim works like spim in that it lets you run MIPS assembly programs.
-However, it has many features that allow you to examine the virtual machine's state, including the memory locations, registers, data segment, and code segment of the program.
+You will find spim, xspim, and qtsim useful for debugging your generated code. xspim and qtsim works like spim in that it lets you run MIPS assembly programs.
+However, they have many features that allow you to examine the virtual machine's state, including the memory locations, registers, data segment, and code segment of the program.
 You can also set breakpoints and single step your program.
-Look at the documentation for spim/xspim in the course handout or in the course web page.
+Look at the documentation for spim/ xspim/qtsim on their respective web pages.